J456367/J456367.skillsdashboard/README.md

 - Education | Certifications
 - Contact

-The backend is currently linked and incorporates a number of automation tools to build to site out.
+The backend is currently linked and incorporates a number of automation tools to build the site out.
 - Additional Details will be added soon.

 Once the site is completed it will be hosted on a Cloud Computing Platform.